oguru/DnD-AI/Session/8 - Kill the Demons.md

 **Mythic Actions.** If Moryx is reduced to 0 hit points, its abyssal essence detonates in a surge of chaotic energy.
 It isn't defeated and instead regains 400 hit points.
 In addition:
 - Moryx's wings dissolve into ichor that covers the ground in a 60-foot radius, turning it into difficult terrain
-- Moryx's damage dice increase by one step (d12→2d8)
 - Moryx can use its Soul Rend ability as a bonus action once per round
 - Moryx gains a new ability: **Abyssal Dominance**.
 As an action, Moryx creates a 30-foot radius sphere of abyssal energy centered on itself.
 The sphere remains for 1 minute or until Moryx is defeated.
 Within the sphere, all non-divine creatures have disadvantage on attack rolls and saving throws.
 Divine creatures must make a DC 22 Constitution saving throw at the start of their turn or take 27 (6d8) necrotic damage.